-- 57 In its 2020 comment letter in response to the IASB's exposure draft ED/2019/7 General Presentation and Disclosures, EFRAG called for further guidance in particular: - (a) On the presentation of the liabilities arising from such transactions (trade payables versus financial debt/borrowing) in the statement of financial position. - (b) The presentation in the cash flow statement as an operational cash flow or a financing cash flow in the statement of cash flows. - 58 The IASB' RFI describes the Statement of Cash Flows project would be limited to cash flow presentation.
-EFRAG suggested that scope should be broader. - 59 In preparing for the Post Implementation Review of IFRS 9 Classification and Measurement two further issues were identified with these transactions: - (a) Need for additional guidance on the principal-agent area; and - (b) How to apply the derecognition requirements in IFRS 9 when becoming part of a reverse factoring arrangement. - 60 EFRAG appreciates that the IASB has recently started work on Supplier Finance Arrangements with the aim of narrow-scope standard setting.
+- significant judgement, particularly, as reverse factoring arrangements can differ significantly. - 5958 In its 2020 comment letter in response to the IASB's exposure draft ED/2019/7 General Presentation and Disclosures, EFRAG called for further guidance in particular: - (a) On the presentation of the liabilities arising from such transactions (trade payables versus financial debt/borrowing) in the statement of financial position. - (b) The presentation in the cash flow statement as an operational cash flow or a financing cash flow in the statement of cash flows. - 6059 The IASB' RFI describes the Statement of Cash Flows project would be limited to cash flow presentation.
+EFRAG suggested that scope should be broader. - 60 In preparing for the Post Implementation Review of IFRS 9 Classification and Measurement two further issues were identified with these transactions: - (a) Need for additional guidance on the principal-agent area; and - (b) How to apply the derecognition requirements in IFRS 9 when becoming part of a reverse factoring arrangement. - 61 EFRAG appreciates that the IASB has recently started work on Supplier Finance Arrangements with the aim of narrow-scope standard setting.
 However, while the tentative decisions focus on improving disclosures for some of these transactions, EFRAG points out that wider important areas of attention are being reported as problematic and therefore proposes an additional project on this issue.